-To construct my sample I proceed as follows: from SISBEN I take the NIN for all parents who lived with their children in the 17 districts that have information online and web-scrape their criminal records.
+To construct my sample, I proceed as follows: from SISBEN, I take the NINs of all parents living with their children in the 17 districts that have information online and web-scrape their criminal records.
 This adds up to 17 million adults.
-For computational reasons, I only search for records in the district the person was living in at the time of the survey.
-To asses the amount of records I miss due to http://procesos.ramajudicial.gov.co/jepms/bogotajepms/conectar.asp this restriction, I take a 5% random sample and look for their criminal records in all 17 districts.
-I estimate that I miss 8.6% of the sample due to crimes committed in districts different from the one in SISBEN.
-As a result, my data is not representative of the convicted population but it is selected to include only poor parents, who at the time of the SISBEN survey lived with their children, who lived in the largest districts of the country and who committed crimes in the district they were living in.
+For computational reasons, I only search for records in the district where the person was living at the time of the SISBEN survey.
+To assess the number of records I miss due to this restriction, I take a 5% random sample and look for their criminal records in all 17 districts.
+From this, I estimate that I miss 8.6% of the sample due to crimes committed in districts different from the one found in SISBEN.
+My sample therefore includes only poor parents who, at the time of the SISBEN survey, lived with their children, lived in the largest districts of the country, and committed crimes in the district in which they were living.